lvainio/executable-tutorial-dd2482/gosec/finish/finish.md

 ## Additional Links

-Here are some helpful links if you are interested in learning more about the subject security scanning:
+Here are some helpful links if you are interested in learning more about the subject:

 - [Source Code Analysis Tools](https://owasp.org/www-community/Source_Code_Analysis_Tools)